-- 1. There would be no significant difference between the Pretest mean scores of Boys and Girls of Control group students in Physics. - 2.
-There would be no significant difference between the Pretest mean scores of Boys and Girls of Control group students in Chemistry. - 3.
-There would be no significant difference between the Pretest mean scores of Boys and Girls of Control group students in Biology. - 4.
-There would be no significant difference between the Pretest mean scores of Boys and Girls of Experimental group students in Physics. - 5.
-There would be no significant difference between the Pretest mean scores of Boys and Girls of Experimental group students in Chemistry. - 6.
-There would be no significant difference between the Pretest mean scores of Boys and Girls of Experimental group students in Biology. - 7.
-There would be no significant difference between the Posttest mean scores of Boys and Girls of Control group students in Physics. - 8.
-There would be no significant difference between the Posttest mean scores of Boys and Girls of Control group students in Chemistry. - 9.
+- 1. There would be no significant difference between the Posttest mean scores of Control group and Experimental group students in Physics. - 2.
+There would be no significant difference between the Posttest mean scores of Control group and Experimental group students in Chemistry. - 3.
+There would be no significant difference between the Posttest mean scores of Control group and Experimental group students in Biology. - 4.
+There would be no significant difference between the Posttest mean scores of Boys and Girls of Control group students in Physics. - 5.
+There would be no significant difference between the Posttest mean scores of Boys and Girls of Control group students in Chemistry. - 6.
 There would be no significant difference between the Posttest mean scores of Boys and Girls of Control group students in Biology.

-- 10. There would be no significant difference between the Posttest mean scores of Boys and Girls of Experimental group students in Physics. - 11.
-There would be no significant difference between the Posttest mean scores of Boys and Girls of Experimental group students in Chemistry. - 12.
-There would be no significant difference between the Posttest mean scores of Boys and Girls of Experimental group students in Biology.
+- 7. There would be no significant difference between the Posttest mean scores of Boys and Girls of Experimental group students in Physics. - 8.
+There would be no significant difference between the Posttest mean scores of Boys and Girls of Experimental group students in Chemistry. - 9.
+There would be no significant difference between the Posttest mean scores of Boys and Girls of Experimental group students in Biology. - 10.
+There would be no significant difference between the Pretest and Posttest mean scores of Control group students in Physics. - 11.
+There would be no significant difference between the Pretest and Posttest mean scores of Control group students in Chemistry. - 12.
+There would be no significant difference between the Pretest and Posttest mean scores of Control group students in Biology. - 13.
+There would be no significant difference between the Pretest and Posttest mean scores of Experimental group students in Physics. - 14.
+There would be no significant difference between the Pretest and Posttest mean scores of Experimental group students in Chemistry. - 15.
+There would be no significant difference between the Pretest and Posttest mean scores of Experimental group students in Biology.